 Narcolepsy affects as many as 200,000 Americans, according to Narcolepsy Network.

 Restless legs syndrome (RLS) is a neurological disorder characterized by odd sensations – throbbing, pulling creeping – in the legs, generally when the patient is trying to relax or sleep.
 Moving the legs relieves the symptoms temporarily.
 Treatments include medicine, lifestyle changes, and finding other related medical conditions that may be contributing to the RLS.

-About 10 percent Americans may have RLS, according to National Institute of Neurological Disorders and Stroke.
+About 10 percent of Americans may have RLS, according to the National Institute of Neurological Disorders and Stroke.

 Sleep apnea occurs when a person’s breathing stops for several seconds during the night because of blockage in the upper respiratory systems.
 Think snoring, but with choking and snorting.
 The disorder often goes undiagnosed unless a partner or someone who sleeps with the patient has noticed the lack of breathing, or choking during sleep.

 There are two types of sleep apnea: obstructive and central.
 Obstructive occurs when the airways collapse or is blocked.
 Central occurs when the brain doesn’t communicate with the breathing muscles.
 Obstructive is more common.

 However, untreated sleep apnea increases several serious health conditions, including heart failure.
 Treatments include lifestyle changes, mouthpieces, and surgery.
 Sleep apnea is not just for grownups.
 Learn more about obstructive sleep apnea in children.

 Night terrors are more than nightmares.
 Night terrors are sleep disruptions that cause sudden waking with screaming and intense fear.
 Night terrors occur in the deepest stage of non-REM sleep, so you won’t remember the night terror the next day like you would a nightmare.
 After a night terror, your breathing and heartbeat will quicken.